-To step up your oracle-card-reading game, Pichinson recommends incorporating small rituals into your day where you take a moment to pause, connect with yourself, and pull some cards for just a couple of minutes.
-She also suggests bringing the cards out to play on special occasions, such as when you’re hanging out with friends or for a new moon ritual.
+To step up your oracle-card-reading game, Pichinson recommends making your oracle card pulls a ritual.
+Set aside a couple minutes each day to pull one or two cards so you get in the habit of doing so.
+Bring the cards out to play on special occasions, such as when you're hanging out with friends or for a new moon ritual.

 7 steps for using oracle cards to tap into your intuition

 To create a strong relationship with your oracle cards, Pichinson recommends first infusing them with your energy by playing with them or even carrying them around with you.
 "The more you use your decks and touch them, the more they work for you and with you," she says.

 How might you do this?
 Marmanides says she used to carry her oracle decks in her purse and sleep with them under her pillow.
 Do whatever feels right to build a trusting relationship with your deck so it can give you the clarity you seek.

 2. Be clear about what you want guidance on